DUNE/dune-justin/docs/jobscripts.md

 You can refer to each processed file either by its DID or PFN (or both!) as long as they are put in the correct list file.

-Output files which are to be uploaded with Rucio by the generic job must be created in the jobscript's workspace directory and have filenames matching the patterns given by --output-pattern or --output-pattern-next-stage when the stage was created.
+Output files which are to be uploaded with Rucio by the wrapper job must be created in the jobscript's workspace directory and have filenames matching the patterns given by --output-pattern or --output-pattern-next-stage when the stage was created.
 The suffix